stefanofa/awesome/TOPICS.md

 ## growth

 *   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!

-## hacktoberfest

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-We love Pull Requests!

-*   [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)

-*   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.

-*   [spicetify/spicetify-cli](https://github.com/spicetify/spicetify-cli) - Command-line tool to customize Spotify client.
-Supports Windows, MacOS, and Linux.

-*   [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React

-*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-*   [gqty-dev/gqty](https://github.com/gqty-dev/gqty) - The No-GraphQL Client for TypeScript

-*   [ethereum-lists/chains](https://github.com/ethereum-lists/chains) - provides metadata for chains

-*   [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

-*   [godotengine/godot](https://github.com/godotengine/godot) - Godot Engine – Multi-platform 2D and 3D game engine

-*   [verdaccio/verdaccio](https://github.com/verdaccio/verdaccio) - 📦🔐 A lightweight Node.js private proxy registry

-*   [remotion-dev/remotion](https://github.com/remotion-dev/remotion) - 🎥      Make videos programmatically with React

-*   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

-*   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-Works with all frameworks as well as regular HTML/CSS/JS. 🥾

-*   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

-*   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-*   [octokit/octokit.js](https://github.com/octokit/octokit.js) - The all-batteries-included GitHub SDK for Browsers, Node.js, and Deno.

-*   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

-*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

-*   [smeijer/spin-delay](https://github.com/smeijer/spin-delay) - Smart spinner helper for React, to manage the duration of loading states.

-*   [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀

 ## intranet